 - Please send me a message instead of just stopping by if your matter is not urgent.
-This allows me to have more focus time and to respond at a time when is good for me.
-I check my messages at set times during a day instead of constantly monitoring them or getting notifications.
+This allows me to have more focus time and to respond at a time that is good for me.
+I check my messages at set times during the day instead of constantly monitoring them or getting notifications.
 I try to respond within 24 hours.
 This goes both ways.
 I don’t expect immediate — but eventual — responses from you.

 - My phone is always on mute.
 This allows me more focus time and being fully present in meetings and workshops.
 Leave a message and I will call you back when I have time to do so.

 What challenges my patience